EficodeRND/pluto-templates/README.md

 ### Additional mandatory fields for application templates
 - appType: The application type.
 Current allowed values are 'backend' and 'frontend'

+### Additional optional fields for application templates
 - dockerComposeSnippet: A snippet of docker-compose file (in JSON format) that makes this component work when building with docker-compose.
 More information about docker-compose can be found from [Overview of Docker Compose](https://docs.docker.com/compose/)

+If dockerComposeSnippet is defined there also must be working Dockerfile for the template.
+It is a strong recommendation to have both Dockerfile and dockerComposeSnippet defined for any template that is suitable to run in Docker.
+Defining Dockerfile and dockerComposeSnippet makes it easy to deliver portable development environment, and they may be used to deploy the solution to e.g. test and production environments.

 Example application template metadata file
 ```